-APR – This is the final rate you will pay on your mortgage; it includes your interest rate, often called a note rate, and other costs and charges.
+APR – The Annual Percentage Rate reflects the total cost of borrowing.
+It includes your interest rate, often called a note rate, and other costs and charges.
 Be sure to compare interest rates and APRs.
 Competing loans may have similar note rates, but the one with the lower APR will cost you less.

 BAH – Basic Allowance for Housing is an allowance for active service members when government quarters aren’t available.
 This allowance can be counted as monthly income, which can help military members prequalify for a VA home loan.

 Closing (date) – On the closing date, the sale of the home is complete.
 Military borrowers sign mortgage papers, take care of any closing costs not covered by the seller and officially become homeowners.

 Certificate of Eligibility – This is an official document that confirms a veteran’s ability to participate in the VA loan program and detailing what, if any, entitlement exists.
 Some VA-approved lenders can get a Certificate of Eligibility in minutes.
 You don’t need a COE to start the loan process.

 Debt-to-income ratio – A DTI ratio measures how much money you owe each month for housing costs and other payments compared to how your monthly income.
 The VA uses a DTI ratio of 41 percent as a benchmark, but veterans with a higher rate can still secure financing.